Mastercard/open-banking-us-postman/README.md

 ## What's Next?

 * Postman allows you to generate [code snippets](https://learning.postman.com/docs/sending-requests/generate-code-snippets/) you can use into your application
-* You may also be interested in generating an API client from the [Finicity API specification](https://github.com/Mastercard/finicity-openapi)
+* You may also be interested in generating an API client from the [Open Banking API specification](https://github.com/Mastercard/open-banking-us-openapi)

 ## Guidelines

-The Finicity Postman Collection was created from the [Finicity API specification](https://github.com/Mastercard/finicity-openapi) and must be maintained accordingly.
+The Open Banking Postman Collection was created from the [Open Banking API specification](https://github.com/Mastercard/open-banking-us-openapi) and must be maintained accordingly.